 cutadapt -a AACCGGTT -o output.fastq input.fastq

 The sequence of the adapter is given with the -a option.
-You need to replace AACCGGTT with your actual adapter sequence.
-Reads are read from the input file input.fastq and written to the output file output.fastq.
+You need to replace AACCGGTT with the correct adapter sequence.
+Reads are read from the input file input fastq and are written to the output file output fastq.